- Last updated:

 The decision to travel is your responsibility.
 You are also responsible for your personal safety abroad.
 The Government of Canada takes the safety and security of Canadians abroad very seriously and provides credible and timely information in its Travel Advice.
 In the event of a crisis situation that requires evacuation, the Government of Canada’s policy is to provide safe transportation to the closest safe location.
 The Government of Canada will assist you in leaving a country or a region as a last resort, when all means of commercial or personal transportation have been exhausted.
 This service is provided on a cost-recovery basis.
 Onward travel is at your personal expense.
 Situations vary from one location to another, and there may be constraints on government resources that will limit the ability of the Government of Canada to provide assistance, particularly in countries or regions where the potential for violent conflict or political instability is high.

 The presence of armed drug traffickers, guerrilla groups—including the Revolutionary Armed Forces of Colombia and the National Liberation Army—and other armed groups pose a major risk to travellers, especially in rural areas.
 These groups continue to perpetrate attacks, extortion, kidnappings, car bombings and damage to infrastructure.
 Landmines continue to be used by guerrilla groups.

 There are two known terrorist groups active in Colombia, the Revolutionary Armed Forces of Colombia (FARC) and the National Liberation Army (ELN).
 Possible terrorist targets include military and police vehicles and installations, restaurants, underground garages, nightclubs, hotels, banks, shopping centres, public transportation vehicles, government buildings, and airports located in major cities.
 The Government of Colombia continues negotiations with the FARC to bring an end to the conflict; however, there is currently no ceasefire in place.
 Remain vigilant, avoid any unattended packages or parcels, and bring them to the attention of security personnel.
+Follow the advice and instructions of local authorities and monitor media for updates.
 Avoid travel to the areas of the country listed in the Advisories section.